 About Earth Rangers Foundation:

-Earth Rangers' School Outreach program delivers school assemblies for children in grades 1 to 6.
-The program educates students on the importance of protecting biodiversity, and highlights the conservation initiatives in Canada.
-The School Outreach program also makes classroom visits that provide hands-on learning to students in grades 3 to 6.
+Earth Rangers' School Outreach program delivers 45-minute school assemblies for children in grades 1 to 6.
+The program teaches students the importance of protecting biodiversity and highlights conservation initiatives in Canada.
+The School Outreach program also makes classroom visits that provide hands-on learning on various environmental topics to students in grades 3 to 6.
 In 2017, Earth Rangers held school assemblies in 873 schools, reaching 252,277 students.
 Schools in its School Outreach program included 107 French-language schools and 27 Indigenous schools.

 The Earth Rangers Foundation’s Membership program requires that children sign up to become an Earth Ranger.
-The charity then provides its members with activities, communications and conservation projects.
+The charity then provides its members with activities, communications, and conservation projects.
 Earth Rangers’ Missions program provides short-term assignments for its members, which are designed to keep children and their families engaged throughout the year.
 Earth Rangers reports that it gained 26,000 new members in 2017, increasing its total memberships to over 175,000.
 Its members accepted 61,171 environmental Missions in 2017, such as recycling batteries, organizing shoreline clean-ups, and planting pollinator gardens.

-The Earth Rangers Foundation is a medium-sized charity, with donations of $3.8m in F2015.
-Its administrative costs are 13% of revenues and its fundraising costs are not broken out in Earth Rangers’ financial statements but are provided in its CRA filings.
+Earth Rangers Foundation is a medium-sized charity, with donations of $3.9m in 2017.
+Its administrative and fundraising costs are 24% of revenues.
+Administrative and fundraising costs are not broken out in Earth Rangers’ financial statements but are provided in its CRA filings.
 The 2017 filings were not available at the time this report was written, so Ci reported combined administrative and fundraising costs.
-For every dollar donated to the charity, 77 cents is put towards its programs, falling within Ci’s reasonable range.
-The charity’s funding reserves of $1.5m result in a program cost coverage ratio of 43%.
-This means that it can cover just over 5 months of its annual programs using its existing reserves.
+For every dollar donated to the charity, 76 cents go to the cause, falling within Ci’s reasonable range for overhead spending.
+The charity’s funding reserves of $2.1m result in a program cost coverage ratio of 59%.
+This ratio means that funding reserves can cover just over 7 months of annual programs.

-This charity report is an update that is being reviewed by The Earth Rangers Foundation.
+This charity report is an update that has been sent to Earth Rangers Foundation for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December